 Field-hunting tip

-Look in volcanic vesicles country — that is the host setting where eye agate typically forms.
+Look in volcanic vesicles country, the host setting where eye agate typically forms.
 If you start seeing quartz, calcite, goethite in float, you are in the right ground.
 Field specimens usually show a botryoidal habit, so train your eye for that shape before scanning the outcrop.